XertroV/vscode-openplanet-angelscript/README.md

 This plugin should autodetect your OpenplanetNext folder and the Trackmania\Openplanet game folder, too.
 If this doesn't work, then you'll need to add paths in the settings.

-*Note:* in WSL you should symlink `~/OpenplanetNext` to the corresponding directory in your userprofile dir.
+*Note:* if you are using this extension under vscode running in WSL, you should symlink `~/OpenplanetNext` to the corresponding directory in your userprofile dir for the default settings to work.
 ```bash
 (
   OP_DIR="$(wslpath -u $(cmd.exe /C 'echo %userprofile%\\OpenplanetNext' 2>&1 | tr -d '\r' | tail -n1))";